The knee is an important load-bearing joint of the lower limb. Knee x-rays are done to assess the knee joint pathology.

 Skyline View of Knee X-ray

 Skyline view of knee x-ray is done to assess the patellofemoral joint alignment.
-Skyline views are done by flexing the knee keeping the detector perpendicular to long axis of the limb.
+Skyline views are done by flexing the knee keeping the detector perpendicular to the long axis of the limb.

 Other Views of Knee

 This is especially useful to assess the knee joint, distal femur, proximal tibia and fibula and the patella in load bearing situation.

 This view is often used to asses osteoarthritis, where often bilateral views are done it is not uncommon for the AP view to be bilateral knees.